imsalmanmalik/XAI-PredictiveML-With-Streamlit/README.md

 ## Project Overview

 This project aimed to develop a machine learning model to predict the prices of Airbnb listings.
 The dataset used for the analysis consisted of housing data, including features such as location, number of rooms, availability, and reviews.
-The project fol- lowed a systematic approach, including data preprocessing, feature engineering, model selection, and evaluation.
+The project followed a systematic approach, including data preprocessing, feature engineering, model selection, and evaluation.

 The dataset was preprocessed by handling missing values, encoding categorical variables, and performing feature scaling.
 Exploratory data analysis was conducted to gain insights into the data distribution and relationships between variables.
 Feature engineering techniques were applied to extract meaningful information from the data, including one-hot encoding for categorical variables.